SIAM NATURAL

 broad range of pathologic bacteria, viruses, fungi, yeasts, and protozoa.

-when researchers were investigating the anti-infective properties of human breast
+discovered when researchers were investigating the anti-infective properties

 milk.
 Human and mammalian breast milk are rich in lauric acid.
 These fatty acids